choria-io/website/docs/content/concepts/_index.md

 $ mco package status apache -W country=uk -C apache
 ```

-Here we will get the installed Apache version on all our machines in the *UK* (if you have a Facter fact called country) that has the *apache* class applied by Puppet.
+Here we will get the installed Apache versions on all our machines in the *UK* (if you have a Facter fact called country) that has the *apache* class applied by Puppet.
 Information will be gathered in parallel on all the nodes concurrently.

 You can use it to discover nodes, inspect their classification and perform single actions across your cluster.